openshift/jenkins-client-plugin/README.md

 }
 ```

 NOTE: while the more recent pipeline documentation discusses `parallel` as part of the Declarative Syntax, at least
-at the time of this writing, it was still provided as part of the workflow-cps plugin (i.e. the original Scripted Syntax).
+at the time of this writing, it was still provided as part of the workflow-cps plug-in (i.e. the original Scripted Syntax).
 If that were to change, and `parallel` were only available via the Declarative Syntax, then the above restrictions regarding
 Declarative Syntax would apply.

 If you cannot prevent `openshift.withCluster` from being called from within a `parallel` block, the `openshift.setLockName` method
 can be called prior `openshift.withCluster` to denote a lock resource to be processed by the pipeline `lock` step provided
-by the [Lockable Resources plugin](https://jenkins.io/doc/pipeline/steps/lockable-resources/).
-This plugin is included in the
+by the [Lockable Resources plug-in](https://jenkins.io/doc/pipeline/steps/lockable-resources/).
+This plug-in is included in the
 OpenShift Jenkins image.
-But if you are running Jenkins outside of the OpenShift Jenkins image, you need to have that plugin
+But if you are running Jenkins outside of the OpenShift Jenkins image, you need to have that plug-in
 installed in order to leverage this integration.

 An example usage would be